dotnet/EntityFramework.Docs/docs/modeling/max-length.rst

 Conventions
 -----------

-By convention, it is left up to the database provider to chose an appropriate data type for properties.
-For properties that have a length, the database provider will generally chose a data type that allows for the longest length of data.
+By convention, it is left up to the database provider to choose an appropriate data type for properties.
+For properties that have a length, the database provider will generally choose a data type that allows for the longest length of data.
 For example, Microsoft SQL Server will use ``nvarchar(max)`` for ``string`` properties (or ``nvarchar(450)`` if the column is used as a key).

 Data Annotations
 ----------------